 * NeuroPICU Dashboard.
-I work with a multidisciplinary team in a partnership with Technion University in Haifa, Israel to develop a multimodal information display.
+We are developing tailored visualizations of clinical data to improve physician decision making for children with neurological diseases in the ICU.
 We aim to integrate cardio-pulmonary physiology, neurophysiology, EEG, medications, and laboratory values into a unified dashboard to assist ongoing care.

 * EEG Signal Processing.
 We are exploring novel techniques to view and interpret EEG signals using spectral analysis.